Judge In Spain Issues International Arrest Warrant For Catalan President

 "Nine former Catalan ministers were whisked off to separate jails around Madrid.
 Only one was released on bail," she says.
 "They're [awaiting] trial on rebellion charges."

-"The streets of Barcelona have filled with protesters," Frayer reports.
+Meanwhile, Frayer reports, "the streets of Barcelona have filled with protesters."